skyhigh636/MU-CS335-Labs/README.md

-I'm not responsible for anybody that uses this and gets in trouble you're a jobber
+I'm not responsible for anybody that uses this and gets in trouble, you're a jobber